NipaGames/opengl-game/res/README.md

 structs can have multiple members! we'll look to imports.cfg for example:
 `AREA_TEXT "standard/text.vert" "areatext.frag"`
 so what's going on????
-this is a shader struct with 3 members, every one of them is a string. we'll call this struct a [STRING, STRING, STRING]. (the members are separated by spaces, pretty obvious)
+this is a shader struct with 3 members, every one of them is a string. we'll call this struct a `STRUCT STRING STRING STRING`. (the members are separated by spaces, pretty obvious)
 structs can have multiple differrent types, however the next type,
 ### array,
 can't.